Understanding Double Entry And Triple Entry Accounting

 Understanding triple-entry accounting system

 The 3E Accounting System is a scholarly concept that provides the framework for a new way to do accounting called triple entry accounting (or 3E).
-After being introduced as a concept- in the 1980s, it gained traction when Ian Grigg linked it to blockchain technology.
+The concept was first proposed by Professor Yuji Ijiri in 1986.

 Lastly, the third entry in the Triple Entry System is both a transaction and an invoice, which gets entered into the Blockchain.
 Along with each party having a receipt, it’s proof of a transaction between the two parties -using the double-entry system.